deftio/fifostr/README.md

 (c) 2011 manu chatterjee    deftio (at) deftio.com

 fifostr (First In First Out String) is a small python library originally used for combining deque with pattern-trigger operations for an embedded terminal program.
-It allows pieces of a string to be treated in a mutable way with operations that you would expect from a bi-directional list such as insertion at either end and adding/removing N chars from either end and allows patterns
+It allows pieces of a string to be treated in a mutable way with operations that you would expect from a bi-directional list such as insertion at either end and adding/removing N chars from either end.

-fifostr pattern matching and triggering allow you to add / remove patterns which can call a user supplied function (E.g. if the pattern is "seen" then trigger the function).
+fifostr has built-in pattern matching and triggering.
+Simply add / remove patterns which can call a user supplied function (E.g. if the pattern is "seen" then trigger the function).
 Patterns can be strings, regexes or user-supplied-functions.
 A pattern consists of:
   * pattern: string <or> compiled regex <or> user-supplied-parser-function
   * label: user supplied 'name' for this pattern
   * start index : position in fifostr to begin pattern match.  default is 0